Women filmmakers have record showing at Berlin Film Festival

 “I know that it breaks a lot of the rules but really the only thing that’s really fundamentally missing that is usually in a Western is macho guys, and I just don’t think that that’s a prerequisite of the genre,” she said.

-Talking about the women she watched on screen growing up, like Scherfig, also found the portrayals to be unrealistic.
+Bass, like Scherfig, found the portrayals of women she watched on screen growing up to be unrealistic.

 She puts much of this down to the male dominance of the industry.

-“All my role models were men, and all the films that I loved were about men, and I didn’t really think too much about that for quite a while until I think I just generally started develop my own kind of like political consciousness about the world around me and start to question why that was,” she said.
+“All my role models were men, and all the films that I loved were about men.
+And I didn’t really think too much about that for quite a while until I think I just generally started develop my own kind of like political consciousness about the world around me and start to question why that was,” she said.

-Indian filmmaker Zoya Akhtar was in Berlin for her movie “Gully Boy”, which looks at the urban rap music scene in India.
-She feels that today’s women filmmakers are not only writing exciting female characters but “legitimate men.”
+Indian filmmaker Zoya Akhtar was in Berlin for her movie “Gully Boy,” which looks at the urban rap music scene in India.
+She feels today’s women filmmakers are not only writing exciting female characters but “legitimate men.”

 “It’s really important to see how we see men and how we want to see men and what we think is heroic and what we think is something worth saluting,” she said.
 “And it needn’t always be larger than life and it needn’t be that kind of toxic masculinity, because that’s not what we want.”

 Bollywood superstar Alia Bhatt stars in “Gully Boy” as the feisty, charismatic Safeena.
-She says she is often approached with offers of “strong female characters,” or “female led stories” but jokes that she hopes for a day when that doesn’t need to be highlighted.
+She says she is often approached with offers of “strong female characters” or “female-led stories” but jokes that she hopes for a day when that doesn’t need to be highlighted.

 “Just get me a film and just be like you’ve got a good part.
-That’s it you know?”
+That’s it you know?” she said.

 Polish director Agnieszka Holland’s “Mr Jones,” the story of Welsh journalist Gareth Jones, also showed at the festival.
-Holland points out that there have been some “extremely courageous and extremely creative filmmakers” that have helped shape her career including 90-year-old Agnes Varda, who was honored at this year’s festival with the Berlinale Camera award for lifetime achievement.
+Holland points out that some “extremely courageous and extremely creative filmmakers” have helped shape her career, including 90-year-old Agnes Varda, who was honored at this year’s festival with the Berlinale Camera award for lifetime achievement.

 The 70-year-old concludes that there have been a “lot of wonderful women in history and will be even more in the future I hope.
 I think that we will take over.”